 Orion and the SLS are being developed as NASA-owned systems under the traditional model, but NASA intends the HLS to be commercially owned and lunar surface descent and ascent to be a commercial service.
 Not all policymakers support this approach.
 For example, H.R.
-5666 would have directed that the U.S. government should retain "full ownership of the human landing system."
+5666 in the 116th Congress would have directed that the U.S. government should retain "full ownership of the human landing system."